minermanNL/Portfolio/information.md

 ## Project Structure:

 The project is a Next.js application with TypeScript.
-It uses Tailwind CSS for styling and Firebase for backend services.
+It uses Tailwind CSS for styling and Supabase for backend services, with Stripe integrated for payments.

 ### Key Directories: